 There are shared interests in neurobiological mechanisms and neural plasticity with Learning, Memory and Decision Neuroscience (LMDN).
 Applications that emphasize the cellular level of neuronal communications and plasticity are reviewed in NC.
 Applications that emphasize organismal/systems level of plasticity, learning, memory, and decision making are reviewed in LMDN.

-There are shared interests in molecular mechanisms of endocytosis, exocytosis and membrane recycling, cytoskeleton, and second messenger systems with Cell Structure and Function-2 (CSF-2).
-Applications that emphasize the role of these in neuronal communications and neural circuitry are reviewed in NC.
-Applications that emphasize cellular and molecular mechanisms of receptor mediated and intracellular signaling are reviewed in CSF-2.
+There are shared interests in endocytosis, exocytosis, membrane recycling, and second messenger systems with Cell Structure and Function-1 (CSF-1) Study Section.
+Applications studying cell biology of protein targeting, trafficking, and cellular metabolism are reviewed in CSF1.
+Applications that emphasize role of these in neuronal communication and neural circuitry are reviewed in NC.

-There are shared interests in in signaling molecules and signal transduction mechanisms, neuromodulation, sensory transduction, and second messengers in neural cell types with Receptor Biology and Signal Transduction (RBST).
+There are shared interests in in signaling molecules and signal transduction mechanisms, neuromodulation, sensory transduction, and second messengers in neural cell types with Biochemistry and Biophysics of Membranes (BBM).
 Applications that emphasize the role of these in neuronal communications and neural circuitry are reviewed in NC.
-Applications that emphasize cellular and molecular mechanisms of receptor mediated and intracellular signaling are reviewed in RBST.
+Applications that emphasize structure-function relationships and biophysical mechanisms of receptors and other transmembrane signaling complexes and second messenger system components are reviewed in BBM.